Aleksandr-Stashkov/Gas_Atom_Model/README.md

 # Gas_Particles
 A school project modelling gas molecules sticking together in a closed tank.
 It was made by me and a fellow student under supervision of our curator.
-I was responsible for the simulation and visualisation parts.
+I was responsible for the simulation and visualization parts.

 ATTENTION: The visual part heavily blinks, so be aware and try not to cause seizures by it.

+Downoad the project and launch the exe.
 A quick guide for using the program:

 The top button initializes the values set in the fields.